How far did Romanov imperial power decline in 19C Tsarist Russia from 1855 to 1917?

-Icon above - History Today article on AII's reforms - how effective were they, and di they justify his label as Liberator?
+Icon above - History Today article by Peter Watt on AII's reforms - how effective were they, and did they justify his label as Liberator?

-Icon below - Populism powerpoint detailing how political ideological opposition evolved and developed over the rule of AII and onwards
+Icon top right - Populism p/point detailing how political ideological opposition evolved and developed from the rule of AII onwards

 Alexander III - Tsar Repressor?

 Alexander III was crowned Tsar in the immediate aftermath of his father's assassination by the extremist terrorist group People's Will which he witnessed.

 His determination to keep power and ensure Romanov rule survived can be seen both as a direct result of the events at the start of his reign, and as a continuation of his father's reign.

 The reaction against the reforms of AII had created a political backlash as typified by the rise of mainstream Populism alongside the more sinister extremists of the People's Will - the world's first modern terrorist group.

 AIII was determined to keep these forces in check with social + political repression dovetailed with economic reform.